srz2/BeginnerProjectBot/README.md

 ## Configuration
 The bot has options for configuration, including its Reddit Settings via a PRAW.INI file.
 This will hold everything from the secret key to the version number

 An example INI file is in the repo as `praw.ini.example`.
-The script `scripts/create-init.py` uses the environment variables to fille in the config file
+The script `scripts/create-init.py` uses the environment variables to fill in the config file

 Name | Environment Variable | Required For Which Aspect | Description
 -----|----------------------|---------------------------|------------